“Usability does not equate to a specific number of clicks, taps, swipes, pinches, flicks.” – John Morkes

 Is this true?

-Things are changed now, and it seems that this rule is no more considered as the measurement criteria for the usability of a product.
+Things are changed now, and it seems that this rule is no longer considered as the measurement criterion for the usability of a product.
 Even at times, the focus on reducing the number of clicks can lead us to usability problems.

 The goal of a UX designer is to make tasks easier for users.
-At certain places, this can be done by introducing a few additional clicks in the design.
-A more flexible approach is presented by the 1-Click Rule that states,
+In certain places, this can be done by introducing a few additional clicks in the design.
+A more flexible approach is presented by the 1-Click Rule which states,

 “Every click or interaction should take the user closer to their goal while eliminating as much of the non-destination as possible.”

-This means that the purpose of each click, tap, swipe, pinch, or flick should be to make the users’ task easier for them.
+This means that the purpose of each click, tap, swipe, pinch, or flick should be to make the users’ tasks easier for them.

 Get 3 months of free membership to learn UX Design here!